 Noodles are one of the most diverse foods on the planet, so no wonder they would have their own month dedicated to it.
-March is National Noodle Month and here are some interesting facts about this versatile food:
+March is National Noodle Month and here are some fun facts about this versatile food:

-The first noodle dates back all the way to 2000 B.C. in China.
+This food dates back all the way to 2000 B.C. in China.
 It was made from millet, a type of cereal grain.

 Before it became a budget-friendly take-out option, noodles were sold as a luxury item.

 Noodles became an important food in Japan during World War II.
-The country experienced a shortage of food in those days and the only food item easily available was dried noodles that later gained the status of the staple food of the country.
+The country experienced a shortage of food in those days and the only food item easily available was dried noodles which later gained the status of the staple food of the country.

 Did you know it would cost you about $140 per year if you ate ramen for every meal every day?